tecnico-sec/Java-Crypto-Details/README.md

 Can you explain it?
 In percentage, how much is it?

-Does base 64 provide any kind of security?
+Does Base 64 provide any kind of security?
 If so, how?

 Use Java to generate the message authentication code (MAC) and digital signature of the grades file.